Boeing’s monthly 737 deliveries tumble to lowest since 2012 on factory jam

 While Boeing has delivered fewer of the 737s than it produced during the first two quarters of 2018, the planemaker so far has managed to shield customers from lengthy waits.

-Boeing delivered only 29 single-aisle jetliners last month, the lowest tally since January 2012, as the planemaker dealt with supplier constraints that left dozens of unfinished 737 aircraft parked around a Seattle-area factory.
+Boeing delivered only 29 single-aisle jetliners last month, the lowest tally since January 2012, as the planemaker dealt with supplier constraints that left dozens of unfinished 737 aircraft parked around its Renton factory.

 The manufacturer recorded just 39 total commercial-jet deliveries last month, down from 82 in June, according to data posted on the company’s website Tuesday.
 While it’s not unusual for jet shipments to vary from month to month, Boeing’s slow July raises concern about its biggest source of profit — the 737 family — as engine makers struggle to hit record output targets.